sailfish-team/sailfish/doc/installation.rst

 We currently do not provide snapshot tarballs of the code, so you will need to get Sailfish directly from its git repository::

-  git clone git://gitorious.org/sailfish/sailfish.git
+  git clone git://github.com/sailfish-team/sailfish.git

 Sailfish milestones and releases are appropriately tagged in the repository.
 We try to make sure the code is always in a working state, but if you find the most recent checkout to be somehow broken, you might want to rewind to one of the tagged releases, e.g.::

-  git checkout v0.1-alpha1
+  git checkout v0.2

 Gentoo installation instructions
 --------------------------------

 To install the required packages on a Gentoo system::

-  emerge numpy scipy pytables mayavi matplotlib mako pygame pycuda sympy dev-util/git
+  emerge numpy scipy matplotlib mako pygame pycuda sympy dev-util/git

 You can also replace ``pycuda`` with ``pyopencl`` if you wish to use the OpenCL backend in Sailfish.